danielwellman/hexagonal_kata_java/NOTES.md

       the contracts are obeyed by all implementations.
 * Thought: When considering how to build the "handle leap day birthdays" story, I at first thought I would put the comparison in the PersonRegistry implementation.
 Then I realized that this was domain logic, and seemed like it could be implemented in the domain layer.
+Said another way, if we added new adapter implementations, I would be hesitant to reimplement this logic every single time - it feels like it would be duplication, and easy to forget that this logic needed to be implemented.
+(One way around this could be to pass some sort of object to the Registry that handles this responsibility).
 This meant that the PersonRegistry implementation (in-memory with a file system data source) would really be "find all people with a birthday on the given date", and something in the domain figures out the appropriate date to ask for, given the current year.
   * I brainstormed some ideas of where this comparison logic could live: